Elks announce ONE Championship's Victor Cui new president, CEO

 “Edmonton has always been home to me.
 Being away gave me even more appreciation of what a special city this is and what a privilege it is to represent this organization.”

 In 2010, Cui, now 50, launched ONE Championship, a Singapore-based mixed martial arts promotion.
-In June 2021, Nielsen found ONE Championship was among the ten largest global sports properties in the world.
+In June 2021, market measurement firm Nielsen found ONE Championship was among the ten largest global sports properties in the world.

+“I understand and fully embrace the unique passion and connection Edmonton fans feel to their sports teams and the high expectations they have about winning,” said Cui.

+Cui received a Johnny Bright scholarship after attending Archbishop O’Leary high school and studied international relations at the University of Alberta.

 The team will hold a news conference with Cui on Tuesday at 11:30 a.m.
 Watch it live on CTVNewsEdmonton.ca.